-If the taxpayer died before filing a return for 2013, the taxpayer's spouse or personal representative must file and sign a return for the person who died if the deceased was required to file a return.
+If the taxpayer died before filing a return for 2015, the taxpayer's spouse or personal representative must file and sign a return for the person who died if the deceased was required to file a return.
 A personal representative can be an executor, administrator or anyone who is in charge of the taxpayer's property.
-The person who files the return should write "deceased" after the deceased's name and show the date of death in the name and address space on the return.
+The person who files the return should check the "deceased" check box after the deceased's name.